 Complaints: Common Issues & Reporting

-If you're having problems with your apartment or building, first contact the owner or manager.
-If you do so and get little or no response from them, you may contact Building Inspection.
-An inspector will inspect the property to see if the maintenance issues are a violation.
-If we find code violations, we will send an Official Notice to owner.
-The Official Notice will list the violations and the due dates for fixing those issues.
+If you're having problems with your dwelling, first contact management.
+If they are not responsive, you may contact Building Inspection.
+An inspector will inspect the property to see if the issues you're having are against code.
+If we find code violations, we will send an Official Notice to the owner.
+The Official Notice will list the issues and the due dates by which items must be fixed.